 - Fluid (seroma) may accumulate under the skin of the incision site which may require a draining procedure

-After our consultation my staff will give you an itemised account of the total cost.
+After your consultation, Dr Moradi's staff will give you an itemised account of the total cost.